BoboTiG/python-mss/README.rst

 Parameters::

-    output - string - the output filename without extension oneshot - boolean - grab only one screen shot of all monitors
+    output - string - the output filename without extension screen - integer - grab one screen shot of all monitors (-1) grab one screen shot by monitor (0) grab the screen shot of the monitor $screen

 This is a generator which returns created files::

-    'output-0.png',
+    'screenshot-0.png',
-    'output-1.png',
+    'screenshot-1.png',
     ...,
-    'output-N.png'
+    'screenshot-N.png'
     or
-    'output-full.png'
+    'screenshot-full.png'

 Example